rv3r/Scarpet-scripts/programs/README.md

 `/portalorient solid` - makes the player face the portal side with fewer solid blocks

 # Smelter Debug
-Aids in debugging while designing smelter arrays.
+Aids in debugging while designing smelter arrays by reducing need to open furnace GUIs.
 Hold coal and right-click on two corners of a cuboid to cache all furnaces, smokers, and blast furnaces in the region.
 Shift right-click on any furnace variant to compare all other furnace variants of the same type.
 Cuboid region and main furnace variant can always be overwritten.

 Color legend: